ShikharQuovantis/MovieDB/README.md

 **MovieDB: A React Native app which uses the TMDb movie database**

-This sample React Native app allows a user to search a movie by its name, and it uses The Movie Database (www.themoviedb.org) for it.
+This sample React Native app allows a user to search a movie by its name, and it uses The Movie Database (www.themoviedb.org) for it.The grid layout is responsive and manages accordingly to the iPhone Screen sizes(2 columns in iPhone X and 3 columns in iPhone Plus series).
 The user can also group the search results by 'Ratings' or 'Year range' in which the movies are released respectively.

 **Installation:**